SixuanChen/SYDE675_Outlier_Detection/README.md

 ## Results
 ### The results of orginal GOAD with simple transformation is recorded in the results_CIFAR10_simple_trans.txt
-### Our new results of widen factor 4,6,8,10 are recorded in results_CIFAR10_MCR2.txt
+### Our new results of widen factor 4,6,8, and 10 are recorded in results_CIFAR10_MCR2.txt

 ## Training